NicoloToscani/powerlogic-edge/README.md

 | *TriggerTag1* | Bool                | Trigger variable for report generation.
 To trigger report generation this variable must make a positive edge *(0 --> 1)*. |
 | *TriggerDeleteReports* | Bool | Trigger variable for deleting all report files currently saved by the application.
 To delete all report files this variable must make a positive edge *(0 --> 1)*. |

-### Prerequisites

-1. A Unified Comfort Panel with SIMATIC Edge feature enabled.
-2. At least one user needs to be signed up

 ## Release History

 - 0.0.1